Mlawula Nature Reserve, Swaziland: What to pack, what to wear, and when to go [2023]

 June

-If you are traveling to Mlawula Nature Reserve in June, you will notice that it dry with little rain.
-Average temperatures (including nighttime) are in the low 60s F (high 10s C).
+June in Mlawula Nature Reserve dry with little rain.
+Temperatures average in the low 60s F (high 10s C), with daytime temperatures significantly higher.

 What to wear/what to pack: